beakbahama/log/docs/stress.md

 # The Stress Response System and Human Chin: Rediscovering the Anatomy of Human Cooperation and Healing

 > [!NOTE]
-> ### Early Release Preview
 >
-> *This is a living document and is still under active development.*
+> *This is a living document and is still being updated with:*
->
-> *It is still being updated with:*
 > - *More details (both personal and general)*
 > - *Deeper connections to our existing knowledge of the human body and mind*
 > - *Pictures and diagrams that show what is being explained*
-> - *Language to ensure everything is said with concern and care for everyone, with no one feeling marginalized, and everyone feeling empowered*
+> - *Language to ensure everything is said with concern and care for everyone*
->
-> *All help and insight is greatly appreciated.
-Feedback is welcome via [discussions](https://github.com/beakbahama/log/discussions) or [email](mailto:m@worldamazing.org).
-Meaningful contributions will be acknowledged and attributed.
-Any personal details shared privately will be used with your permission only.*

 > [!IMPORTANT]